 Social Media and the Defamation Act

-Solicitor Sian Spencer from Burnetts in Cumbria explains the recent changes to Defamation law in England & Wales.
+Solicitor James Johnston from Burnetts in Cumbria explains the recent changes to Defamation law in England & Wales.

 Professionals in the education sector have grown increasingly concerned over the past few years about the misuse of social media such as Facebook and Twitter, a common theme being that students, parents and even staff have used social media as a forum in which to vent negative views about their school / their child’s school / their place of work.
 The question often asked is what can be done about it?
 Is there sufficient for a claim of defamation to be brought?

 The question has become particularly pertinent in recent times as the law surrounding defamation in England and Wales underwent significant changes in January 2014 with the coming into force of the Defamation Act 2013.

 It is commonly believed that the new Act was introduced in order to rebalance the law in favour of freedom of speech and to limit the number of defamation cases being brought to Court.
 It was feared by many that such a rebalancing exercise might work against institutions in the education sector.
 What, after all, would this mean for institutions trying to protect their reputations online, if it was harder to take matters to Court?

 There are two types of defamation in England and Wales: libel, which is a defamatory statement recorded in a permanent form (usually written) and slander, which is a defamatory statement in a more transient form (usually spoken).
 Comments on sites such as Facebook and Twitter are usually treated as libel although there is a grey area concerning “chatroom” postings as these tend to be more transitory in nature and, as such, lean towards slander rather than libel.

 A statement will be defamatory if it tends to lower the reputation of the person to whom it applies in the minds of right thinking members of society; the person in question can be identified from the statement and the statement in question is communicated to a third party.